M-kip/ChineseVirtualTeacher/README.md

-# ChineseVirtualTeacher
+# Chinese Virtual Teacher
 Virtual assistant with RAG capabilities to help chinese students learn more efficiently.
 The system grounds itself with HSK1-3 textbook content when setting questions, presenting examples with the same flavour and level of difficulty as the HSK textbook.

-The project makes use of the following technologies
+**The project makes use of the following technologies**
 - flask framework
 - mongodb database
 - google genai
--
+- all-MiniLM-L6-v2 model

-Capabilities
+## Capabilities
 - vector search
 - AI recommendations
 - Generate sample questions,